 Are you interested in adding some writing prompts, exercises, or practice to your routine?
 Here are some definitions and resources to inform and inspire:

 Writing Prompts are simply short textual or visual jumpstarts that give you an idea for what to write about.
 A textual prompt might be something like “It’s July 28th in the year 2020.
 Where are you and what are you doing?”
 See examples of online prompts at The One-Minute Writer and The Write Prompts.
+Poets & Writers offers weekly prompts for non-fiction, fiction and poetry at The Time Is Now.
 Photos also make terrific visual writing prompts.

 I’ve used prompts often when I’ve led writing classes or workshops, especially as a way to initiate in-class freewriting at the beginning of a session.
 They are also good for overcoming temporary writer’s block and finding topics for blog or journal entries.
 For example, National Blog Posting Month (NaBloPoMo) gives bloggers daily ideas and motivation for what to post.
 You can browse the site as an unregistered reader or sign up to join “a group of people who have committed to updating their blogs once a day for an entire month.”
 Take a look at the daily prompts and writing prompt suggestions by readers.
 Also, check out Plinky.
 You don’t have to be a blogger to benefit from Plinky’s weekday writing prompts, but if you do have a WordPress.com blog, you can set up your Plinky account to post to your blog.
 WordPress.com also offers daily writing topics at The Daily Post.

 Writing exercises are like musical scales and chords, or specific stretches or strength training exercises designed to improve a technique or skill.
 Whereas prompts are usually unconnected to your current project or goals, writing exercises are often chosen precisely because they help you to strengthen specific areas of your writing.
-For examples, see Writing Exercises for Creative Fiction Writers from the University of Iowa, or Three Science Fiction Writing Exercises.
+For examples, see Write to Done’s 10 Best Creative Writing Exercises, or io9’s Three Science Fiction Writing Exercises.
 Writing exercises often also include prompts.

 If you want writing exercises that target more specific writing skills, such as punctuation or paraphrasing, be sure to bookmark Purdue’s Online Writing Lab’s OWL Writing Exercises.